 Are You Doing RideLondon?

-Then you may wish to watch this video that I have just published on the YouTubes, which talks in detail about the RideLondon route, and specifically the climbs (including Leith Hill).
+Then you may wish to watch the YouTube video I created that talks in detail about the RideLondon route, and specifically the climbs (including Leith Hill).

 There is even some in-race (er, in-ride) footage of the Leith Hill climb.